December in the Garden- Permaculture Food Gardening in Subtropical Australia

-by Ewa Bekiesch, Permaculture designer, educator, sustainable living consultant, and healthy food advocate.
+by Ewa Bekiesch, certified Permaculture designer, teacher, self-sufficient living consultant, and healthy food advocate.

-This article might give you some ideas about what can be done, sown, planted, and harvested in the garden in December in subtropical parts of Australia.
+This article might give you some ideas about what can be done, sown, planted, and harvested in the garden in December in the warm parts of Australia.
 Note: this is all based on my experience and our work in the food forest.
 Feel free to comment below if you would like to add or ask something.

 General gardening jobs